-Whether you’re heading into the wild for a weekend escape or embarking on a multi-day nature trek, camping is the perfect way to reconnect with the great outdoors.
+Whether you’re venturing into the wild for a weekend escape or tackling a multi-day trek that promises more dirt than Wi-Fi, camping is one of the best ways to hit the reset button and reconnect with nature.

 1. Camping Essentials: Don’t Leave Home Without These

-These are your non-negotiables—the gear and items that make or break your trip.
+These are the must-haves the “forget me and regret me” items that can make or break your entire trip.

 Shelter + Sleeping Gear